Annual Physical Exams in Palmdale

 Many jobs require a physical examination before employment.
 In addition, academic institutions often require their students to undergo a physical exam before they start.
 Dr. Motlagh is experienced with performing all types of physicals and completing the necessary forms for schools and jobs, including:

 - College and university health service physicals

 - DMV physicals for the Department of Transportation

 - Routine physicals for persons with chronic medical conditions

-If you are interested in learning more about annual physical examinations with Dr. Katayoun Motlagh, family medicine doctor in Palmdale and Encino, or to set up a physical for yourself or your child, please contact our office today.
+If you are interested in learning more about annual physical examinations with Dr. Katayoun Motlagh, family medicine doctor in Palmdale, or to set up a physical for yourself or your child, please contact our office today.
 You can also schedule an appointment with our physical exam doctors by filling out the appointment request form right on this page.